d0ntblink/beautiful-jekyll/aboutme.md

 ---
 Hello,

-My name is Gary aka d0ntbink an InfoSec enthusiast and prsuer.
+My name is Gary aka d0ntbink an InfoSec enthusiast and pursuer.

 I will be bloging my findings and other things that I find intersting from other fellow hackers out there.